They form the bedrock of the British Flat racing season and are the benchmark on which careers and legends are based.

 Legendary jockey Lester Piggott won a record nine Derbys between 1954 and 1983.

-"Epsom is the complete test of a horse," said O'Brien, who has saddled five Derby winners including Galileo, now one of the world's most valuable horses at stud.
+“Epsom is the complete test of a horse,” said O’Brien, who has saddled six Derby winners including Galileo, now one of the world’s most valuable horses at stud.

 “They need balance, speed and stamina.
 It’s uphill, downhill, sideways.
 It’s a very intense atmosphere.”